Tan-Kri and Starlight Throwing Knives

 The Starlight is also a heavy knife with 318g, but somewhat shorter with a length of only 28cm.
 It has been developed by John Bailey specifically as a training knife and was originally supposed to be called the Starlight Teacher.
 Because of the shape of the blade and the very sharp edges, the knife can only be thrown from the handle.

 This knife, too, has something special: the oval notch in the blade.
 You can put a little light stick there to make for a spectacular show in the dark, or fit in the spring-loaded cap firing mechanism included.
 The caps used are the same as in kids` carnival weapons, they are not dangerous.
-The mechanism will trigger if the knife hits the target straight.
+The mechanism will trigger a bang if the knife hits the target straight.

 The grip is somewhat angularly and could even be called spiky.
 Because of this, the sharp blade and the hefty price, the Starlight can not be recommended for beginners.
 But it is an interesting knife for artists who want to beef up their act.